voytee/activepesel/README.md

 # Using Activepesel outside ActiveModel / ActiveRecord models

-You can use it like in the given example
+You can use it like in the given example:

 ```ruby
 pesel = Activepesel::Pesel.new('82060202039')